hackforla/accessibility/docs/wiki-and-issue-templates/index.md

 ### Project Page Details
 - Project Page name: [INSERT PAGE NAME or "ALL"]
-- Project Staging URL: [INSERT URL or "N/A"]
+- Project Dev URL: [INSERT URL or "N/A"]
 - Requires sign in: [TRUE OR FALSE]
     - Required User Role: [INSERT ONE OF: Visitor, Logged in user, Admin, Security Admin]
     - Can access page directly from URL: [TRUE OR FALSE]